 Mahanoy City is a very small borough located in the state of Pennsylvania.
 With a population of 3,520 people and just one neighborhood, Mahanoy City is the 431st largest community in Pennsylvania.
-Mahanoy City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Mahanoy City has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Mahanoy City is generally considered to be a blue-collar town.
-39.63% of the Mahanoy City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mahanoy City is a blue-collar town, with 39.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mahanoy City is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Mahanoy City who work in sales jobs (15.53%), healthcare suport services (11.75%), and food service (7.47%).

 As is often the case in a small borough, Mahanoy City doesn't have a public transportation system that people use for their commute.